How Long Do I Keep Documents after a Loved One’s Death?

 Note: It is important to consult with a financial advisor or attorney to ensure you're following the appropriate guidelines and keeping what you may need.

 Financial documents vary in importance and the recommended time to keep them.
 It is suggested to keep tax returns and tax related documents for at least seven years[1] after someone’s death.
 This is because the Internal Revenue Service (IRS) can audit a return for three years after it is filed if it suspects a good-faith error; the IRS has six years to challenge your return if it thinks it possible that there is underreported gross income by 25 percent or more.
-However, when it comes to bank statements, holding for one year[2] is sufficient.
+When it comes to bank statements, holding for one year[2] may be sufficient.
 This is due in part to banks’ online record holding time of seven years*.
+However, before you dispose of documents it is important to check with your specific bank as storage capacity varies.
 The most effective way to store these documents is digitally.
 This method reduces clutter and allows one to locate documents in an efficient manner.

 *Be sure to check with your individual bank(s) to verify the exact storage time of online statement and other documents.